 What are the possible complications of scarlet fever?

-Complications due to the spread of the infection can occur early in the infection and may include following:
+Complications due to the spread of the infection can occur early in the infection and may include the following:

 - Ear infection (otitis media)

-- Throat infection and abscess
+- Throat infection and collection of pus (abscess)

 - Sinus infection